tranvansang/express-transformer/README.md

     However, with `req` be `{body: {}}`. (remember `foo` key is not provided). `callback` is **NOT** called

-- `chain.each` (or `chain.every`): pass individual value to the transformer if path is an array.
-   Otherwise, automatically fallback to `transform` (if path is not an array)

-- `transformationResult(req)`: returns array of transformation result.
-Each element has form of `{location, path, error}`.

-  `error` has type of `TransformationError` if and only if the error was thrown from `callback` of transformer that has preceded by a custom message chain `.message()`

-  String message or any object returned by (not thrown by) `.message`'s callback is stored in `error.message` regardless of the returned value's type

-All next following chain APIs are built based on `every()` function.
-They all return the chain itself

-`transformOption` is passed to `transform()`

 - `chain.exists({acceptEmptyString = false} = {})`: invalidate if value is `undefined`, `null`, `''` (empty string), or not provided.
 If `acceptEmptyString` is truthy, empty string is a valid value
 - `chain.trim()`: trim value if exists and is string
 - `chain.defaultValue(defaultValue)`: transform value to `defaultValue` if `value` is `undefined`, `null`, `''` (empty string), or not provided